vishnuvardhan105222/EmployeeDirectory/README.md

 3. **Responsive issues**: Verify viewport meta tag is present
 4. **Animation lag**: Check for hardware acceleration support

-### Support
-For issues and feature requests, please check the documentation or create an issue in the project repository.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - **Inter Font**: Google Fonts